Hookscript/docs/request/index.md

 next_page: /response/
 ---

-This script sends greetings to anyone mentioned in the request's `whom` parameter.
-If that parameter is missing, it greets the whole world.
+A script that always generates the same output isn't very interesting.
+Let's use **request parameters** instead.
+The following script sends greetings to anyone mentioned in the `whom` parameter.
+If it's missing, greet the whole world.

 {% include examples/hello.md %}

 Each language implementation strives to represent an HTTP request idiomatically.
-See the [language specific documentation](/specific) for details on how it's represented in {% include language-name.html %}.
+See the [language specific documentation](/specific) for details on how it's done in {% include language-name.html %}.